 But local startups are rising there too, like Dubai’s Arlene who launched its plant-based ready meals aimed at flexitarians; Healthy Farm, a frozen food brand and subsidiary of the Albatha Group, whose range includes frozen plant-based burgers, meatballs, kebabs and chunks; and of course, Veganity, who famously opened the biggest vegan restaurant in the world in the capital back in 2019.
 In January this year, one of the biggest Arabic brands, Al Islami Foods, launched the U.A.E.’s first Halal plant-based burger, joining the rising cohort of domestic producers poised to drive growth in the local plant-based industry.

 Over in Kuwait, there’s Nabati Burger, a new brand serving the domestic market and other GCC countries with made-in-Kuwait plant-based organic vegan patties, that just began rolling out in 2021.
 Though still nascent, the Kuwaiti plant-based movement has been slowly building up over the years, partially thanks to civil society and nonprofit efforts to raise public awareness like the Kuwait Vegan Society, which was launched in 2014 by children’s rights activist Dr. Abeer Al-Sharhan.

-Other homegrown businesses in the alternative protein space include plant-based baking brands like Treat Me Gluten Free, a U.A.E. subscription service offering customers vegan, organic and clean-label baking mixes made from natural ingredients like coconut sugar, oats, maple syrup, tapioca flour, and Raw Candy Shop, a store in Bahrain offering vegan, refined sugar-free and dairy-free bakery with breads, chocolates, desserts, sweets and more.
+Other homegrown businesses in the alternative protein space include plant-based baking brands like Treat Me Gluten Free, a U.A.E. brand (previously a subscription service) offering customers vegan, organic and clean-label baking mixes made from natural ingredients like coconut sugar, oats, maple syrup, tapioca flour, and Raw Candy Shop, a store in Bahrain offering vegan, refined sugar-free and dairy-free bakery with breads, chocolates, desserts, sweets and more.